jtrmal/spoolz/content/about/_index.md

       - image (retain the path and add modify the filename itself)
       - add text/info after the characters '+++'
  * that's it!

+### I know how to create "Issue" on github##
+  * please include screenshot of the spool
+  * Into the issue text add the following info that is not visible on the picture of the spool
+    - filament producer and name
+    - filament advertised weight
+    - suggested printing temperatura
+    - suggested bed temp
+    - spool width/height (in mm)
+    - spool outer diameter (in mm)
+    - spool hole diameter (in mm)
+    - any interesting/important info

+### I know discord##
+Contact user yendaaa on Voron or Armchair Engineering discord.
+You will be asked to provide the aforementioned info so no harm in having it prepared :)